Vice Media: Unionization

 This proposition was rejected by Vice UK; the company refused to recognise the NUJ, but instead said that they were free to set up an internal staff council.
 Vice chief executive, Matt Elek, claimed the NUJ had displayed "a concerning lack of transparency from them about who they are purporting to represent here [and had] not been able to provide us with any numbers to demonstrate the degree of support they have in this office", adding that: "The NUJ are used to working with old print media businesses and structures – they are not used to innovative, digital workplaces like this where the culture has always been to encourage flexibility and allow people work across different departments."

-In response, Michelle Stanistreet (General Secretary of the NUJ) said:
+In response, Michelle Stanistreet (General Secretary of the NUJ) said: "The accusation that the NUJ has not been transparent in its discussions with Vice management is simply untrue" and characterized opposition as "union busting."

-The accusation that the NUJ has not been transparent in its discussions with Vice management is simply untrue.
-It's a shame that the company has proven so resistant to listening to its own staff and facilitating what they want – a collective voice at work.
-That the NUJ and its 30,000 members – including those at Vice – are not used to the reality of a digital workforce is laughable and shows it's the company who are out of date with 21st century trade unions.
-Rejecting calls for union recognition from their own journalists and then trying to fob them off with a Rupert Murdoch-style staff association is a pretty old-fashioned union-busting ruse that misses the point.
-NUJ officials and reps at Vice will continue with the push for recognition and if the company wants that to be gained through the law forcing their hand rather than through sensible engagement with their staff, so be it.

 The NUJ submitted a new request for recognition in March 2019.
 Following talks at Acas, the company agreed to recognise the NUJ for purposes of collective bargaining on 25 July 2019.